 On the far right we see column “rr_price” that contains the prediction price and in column “quantile_rr_pice_10” the assigned bins.

 While it is great to see this information for each individual offer, it may be easier for us to consume this information through visualizations.
 For visualizing the result in an SAP Analytics Cloud Story, we first need to build a model on the dataset.

-We navigate to the menu and select “Create” followed by “Model”.
+We navigate to the menu and select “Modeler” followed by “From a Data Source”.

 We navigate to the folder where we saved our output dataset and select the dataset.

 Click “Create Model” in the bottom right and select “Create”.

 Tip: Multiply column rr_price by 100 to show percentages and rename the columns rr_price and quantile_rr_pice_10 to something easy to understand by the business user like Price Forecast and Price Category for example before you create the model.